dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 Software Engineers can:

 - Direct AI agents more effectively because they understand what good looks like across the full solution space
-- Break down complex problems into AI-directable components that span the entire stack
+- Break down complex problems into AI-directable tasks that span the entire stack
-- Review AI-generated code for systemic issues and quality, not just surface-level correctness
-- Spot when an AI's frontend solution will create backend performance problems, or when a database design will cause UI responsiveness issues
+- Review AI-generated code for systemic issues and quality, not just surface-level correctness i.e. spot when an AI's frontend solution will create backend performance problems, or when a database design will cause UI responsiveness issues

 As AI capabilities advance, we need more software engineers who think this way, regardless of their experience level.
 The difference between a Junior Software Engineer and a Principal Software Engineer isn't the scope of what they can work on, it's the depth of architectural judgement and the complexity of problems they can solve.